 If you’re wondering if an MBA is useless, you’re not the only one.
 There has been a steady decline in MBA admissions from top universities, such as Columbia Business School.
 Before applying for an MBA program it’s important to ask difficult questions such as: Is an MBA a waste of time?
+Am I too old for an MBA?
 And, will an MBA provide a solid ROI or is it a waste of money?

 Historically, MBAs provided business professionals with the knowledge and network to move into management positions or to start their own company.
 However, in the post-COVID era, the value of a traditional MBA degree has gone down.
 The good news is, if you’re still interested in improving your business knowledge and network, there are great MBA alternatives that provide similar knowledge and opportunities in less time and for less money.